TuckerWarlock/CSC-119-Java---MindTap-Cengage/Writing Methods that Return a Value in Java/Calculator-README.md

-# Writing Methods that Return a Value in Java
+# Writing Methods that Return a Value

 ### Summary
 In this lab, you complete a partially written Java program that includes a method that returns a value.